Best Fastpacking Packs of 2026

 What is fastpacking?

-The weight at which running becomes prohibitive will depend on the person.
+The weight at which running becomes near impossible will depend on the person.
 Most of our testers prefer packs to be no more than 12 pounds to run comfortably.
 With packs weighing 15 pounds, most people will be walking at least a third of the terrain unless you specifically train for carrying and running with a pack.
 With some training, you may be able to heave around more than that by a few pounds.

 How do I carry water in my fastpacking pack?